Amos77Robert/Advanced_Database_Technologies/SSIGNMENT 4 - Debugging Intelligent Databases SQL Codes/README.md

 # Intelligence Databases - Debugging SQL codes

 ## Project Overview
 This folder contains solutions for Intelligent Databases topic whose assignment concepts including debugging the declarative constraints, active databases, deductive databases, knowledge bases, and spatial databases.
 All implementations are built using **Oracle 21c Enterprise Edition**.
+The folder consists of PDF file for the report and SQL files bearing the name of each question of the assignment

 ---